mickoissicko/oblivion/RULEBOOK.md

 You can refer to an article and its subsection in the following format:

-> I-1.1 states that 'potions of strength' are illegal.
+> I-1.1-e1 states that 'potions of strength' are illegal.

 Or you may be more explicit:

-> Article I, subsection 1.1 states that 'potions of strength' are illegal.
+> Article I, Subsection 1.1, Exhibit 1 states that 'potions of strength' are illegal.

 ---